HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 * Mathematical expression of quantity range with units (e.g., “< 2.5 ng/mL”)

 ### API Specifications & Search Operations
 This MDI FHIR IG is designed for RESTful API implementations supporting data exchange interactions between systems via FHIR extended operations.
 (See [RESTful API](https://hl7.org/FHIR/http.html) for an overview.)
 This MDI IG uses extended operations with MDI-specific search parameters and a subset of the many [RESTful API operations](https://hl7.org/FHIR/operationslist.html#1.5) defined by FHIR.
-All API implementations of this MDI specification must conform to common design rules:
+All API implementations of this MDI FHIR IG must conform to common design rules:
 * MIME-type for FHIR resources is application/fhir+xml or application/fhir+json.
 This must be specified for Content-Type in the HTTP header.
 * application/x-www-form-urlencoded can be used for POST search requests if HTTP Form is used.